Koh AU logo

 Acrylates copolymer

 An anti-redeposition polymer.
-It holds lifted dirt in the wash water so it rinses away instead of resettling on other clothes in the load.
+Holds lifted dirt in the wash water so it rinses away rather than resettling on other clothes in the load.

 Propylene glycol